Creating and maintaining high performing, resilient,

 and from cultural change at the national level to ways in which

 individuals can become proactive, civil and skilled at picking up cues

 related to sustainability.

-Australia and Europe, this book offers the read a stimulating journey
+Asia, Australia and Europe, this book offers the reader a stimulating

 Avery, Gayle; Hughes, Bronwyn